sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-deploy-and-call-a-contract.md

 sidebar_position: 4
 ---

-# Tutorial 4: How to deploy and call contract on the testnet
+# Tutorial 4: How to Deploy & Call a Contract

 ## Overview